 This neighborhood is a diverse and lively area, with a notable presence of young adults and children.
 There is a higher concentration of Black or African American and Hispanic or Latino residents, as well as those identifying as American Indian and Alaska Native or Asian.
 The neighborhood is also home to a large number of individuals who speak languages other than English, with a significant portion of both teenagers and adults speaking other Indo-European, Asian and Pacific Island, and other languages.

 The area is characterized by a predominance of renters, with a higher-than-average number of rental units available.
-The housing stock mainly consists of multi-unit buildings, especially those with 5 to 19 units.
+The housing stock mainly consists of multi-unit buildings, although there are also some that are single units and attached.
 Housing is generally older, with a substantial number of homes built between 1970 and 1989.
 There is a notable shortage of owner-occupied units and single-family detached homes.

 In terms of education, the neighborhood has a higher rate of residents with lower levels of education, such as no schooling completed, nursery school, and 12th grade without a diploma.
-This is also reflected in the income distribution, with many residents earning less than $35,000 per year.
+This is also reflected in the income distribution, with many residents earning less than $50,000 per year.
 As a result, a significant portion of the population lives below the poverty level, and a larger number of households have one or more persons with a disability.

-The local economy is driven by industries such as administrative and support services, transportation and warehousing, and arts, entertainment, and recreation.
-Both men and women are employed in these sectors, with women being particularly well-represented in administrative roles.
+The local economy is driven by industries such as administrative and support services, transportation and warehousing, and arts, entertainment, and recreation..
 The workforce is characterized by people who work in the same county or place of residence, with many starting work early in the morning or during off-peak hours.

 Commuting times for residents are generally short, and most people travel to work by car, truck, or van.
 However, public transportation usage is lower than average in this area.
 There is also a higher proportion of men and women living alone compared to the national average, and a lower rate of married couple families.